Providence College: Academics

 As of 2019, Providence College reports an undergraduate acceptance rate of 47.5 percent.
 The average class size is 21 students, with nearly half of all classes including fewer than 20 students.
 There is a student-to-faculty ratio of 12-to-1.

-All classes are taught by full-time professors.
 The college offers 49 majors and 34 minors.
 The majority of students declare majors in the liberal arts or business.
 Regardless of major, all undergraduate students are required to complete a core curriculum which includes credits in the Development of Western Civilization, mathematics, philosophy, theology, natural science, English, fine arts, and social science.
 Beginning with the Class of 2016, the core curriculum was modified to reduce the required credits in natural science and social science, while adding credits in a "core focus" area, as well as proficiencies in intensive writing, oral communication, diversity, and civic engagement.

 Constructed in 1969, the Phillips Memorial Library consists of 242,000 volumes and has access to 3.5 million volumes as a member of the HELIN library consortium of Rhode Island.